mokka/docs/02_concepts/01_bindings.md

 foo: i32 = 5
 ```

-We have now chosen to represent the variable `foo` as a 32-bit signed integer. [this article](https://github.com/mokka/docs/blob/master/concepts/data_types.md) describes the full list of data type in more detail.
+We have now chosen to represent the variable `foo` as a 32-bit signed integer. [this article](https://github.com/mokka/docs/blob/master/02_concepts/02_data_types.md) describes all data types.

 Mutability
 ----------

-All binding in Mokka are immutable by default.
+Bindings in Mokka are immutable by default.
 This means that the following code does not compile:

 ```
 x: bool = false
 x = true
 ```

-The compiler will be sad and produce the following error:
+The compiler will show the following error:

 ```
 The immutable variable `x` is first defined here: